ayatjaradat22-ai/ayatdrop/README.md

 ## 🚀 Key Features

 ### 👤 For Savers (Users)
+- **Real-time Follower Alerts:** Get instant notifications the second a store you follow publishes a new deal. 🔥
+- **Auto-Clean Feed:** The home screen and map automatically hide expired deals, keeping your experience fresh and relevant.
 - **Drop AI Assistant:** A smart, friendly AI guide (powered by Gemini 1.5 Flash) that helps you find the best deals using natural Jordanian dialect.
 - **Proximity-Based Discovery:** Explore deals on an interactive map or filter them by distance (from 0 to 20km).
 - **Smart Notifications:** Customize alerts based on your interests (Food, Fashion, Cafes, etc.) and your current location.
-- **Real-time Search:** A dual-search system—one for AI suggestions and another for direct store/product lookups.
-- **Favorites Gallery:** Save your favorite deals with a single tap and access them anytime, even offline-ready.
-- **Countdown Timers:** Smart expiry labels that show days remaining, or switch to hours for deals ending within 24h.

 ### 🏪 For Merchants (Store Owners)
+- **Instant Reach:** Every deal you publish or update instantly triggers notifications to all your followers.
+- **Deal Lifecycle Management:** Publish deals with custom expiry times.
+Expired deals are hidden from users but kept in your dashboard for easy re-activation.
 - **Merchant Dashboard:** A professional suite to publish, edit, and track active discounts.
-- **Custom Expiry (Alarm Style):** Complete freedom to set deal endings using an intuitive Date & Time picker.
-- **Category Targeting:** List stores under specific categories to reach the most interested customers.
-- **Subscription Management:** Built-in system to track and renew store membership status.
+- **Subscription Management:** Built-in system to track and renew store membership status with localized payment support.

 ---